rdf-elixir/website/content/grax/api.md

 ::: tip

-Loading values into the structs and performing the validation later is crucial when you want to confront the user with invalid data, eg. in a HTML form for manual cleaning of the data.
+Loading values into the structs and performing the validation later is useful when you want to confront the user with invalid data, eg. in a HTML form for manual cleaning of the data.

 :::